Can Narcissists Feel Empathy?

 - Has a grandiose sense of self-importance (e.g., exaggerates achievements and talents, expects to be recognized as superior without commensurate achievements)

-- Has a sense of entitlement, i.e., unreasonable expectations of especially favorable treatment or automatic compliance with his or her expectations
+- Has a sense of entitlement, i.e., unreasonable expectations of especially favorable treatment or automatic compliance with their expectations

-- Is interpersonally exploitative, i.e., takes advantage of others to achieve his or her own ends
+- Is interpersonally exploitative, i.e., takes advantage of others to achieve their own ends

-- Is often envious of others or believes others are envious of him or her
+- Is often envious of others or believes others are envious of them

 - Requires excessive admiration